hpjeonGIT/Tips/mpi_related.md

 - show_gids
 - If openmpi is installed, ompi_info --all |grep pml # not showing mlx but shows ucx or ob1
 - If ucx is installed, ucx_info -d |grep Transport

+# Find the version of mellanox driver
+- modinfo mlx5_core